When to Replace a Worn Chain

 Method 1: Lift off Chainring

 The first method for checking chain wear is to simply lift the chain off the front chainring.
 Shift into the smallest cog on the rear and largest chainring in front and lift the chain off of the chainring.

 If it lifts off the chainring to the point where you can see a lot of daylight between your chain and chainrings, you’ll either need to replace your chain, or you are fast approaching the point of replacement.
-It’s nearly as accurate as using the proper tool, but it’s a good starting point if you haven’t replaced your chain in a while.
+It’s not as accurate as using the proper tool, but it’s a good starting point if you haven’t replaced your chain in a while.

 Method 2: Measure with Ruler

 Another ballpark method for checking chain wear is by measuring it with a ruler.
 Pick a rivet and line it up at the zero mark.
 Count 24 more rivets and your last rivet should be at the 12″ mark of your ruler.
 If it is off by more than 1/16″ your chain is stretched to the point of replacement.

 Park Tool Chain Checkers are made expressly for the task of quantifying chain wear.
 To start measuring chain wear with the CC-3.2, locate the end of the tool with the 0.5 stamp.
 Install the hook end on a link with inner plates to ensure you’re measuring against the roller and not the side plates.
 Attempt to install the other end into the chain.

 If it doesn’t go in, your chain is not yet 0.5 percent worn.
 If it does insert into the chain, it means that your chain is now 0.5 percent longer than when it was new.
 Flip the tool over to check if your chain is 0.75 percent worn.
 If it doesn’t insert into the chain on the 0.75 percent end, your chain is not yet 0.75 percent worn.